Homemade slices of gluten-free bread, made with probiotic rich kefir, in under 30 minutes! JUMP TO RECIPE

-I received free samples of SPLENDA® Naturals Sugar & Stevia Blend mentioned in this post.
-By posting this recipe I am entering a recipe contest sponsored by SPLENDA® Sweeteners and am eligible to win prizes associated with the contest.
+I received free samples of Sabra mentioned in this post.
+By posting this recipe I am entering a recipe contest sponsored by Sabra and am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 The Recipe Redux is a group of like-minded food bloggers whose mission is to inspire the food lover in every healthy eater and inspire the healthy eater in every food lover.
 Each month members post recipes to their blogs following a theme set by the group moderators.
-This month’s theme is “Rise and Shine with a Savory Breakfast”.
-Be sure to click the Recipe Redux link at the bottom of this page to see all the posts for this month’s challenge.
+This month’s theme is healthy picnic or al fresco recipes.
+Click the Recipe Redux link at the bottom of this page to see links to all the posts for this month’s challenge.